sailpoint-oss/developer.sailpoint.com/products/iiq/docs/identity-iq/plugin-developer-guide/chapter-5/index.md

         </div>
         <div class="row m-t">
 ```
-- **Line 2** - shows the angular controller 'ng-controller' defined as TodoController from  line 8 of TodoModule.js
+- **Line 2** - shows the angular controller `ng-controller` defined as 'TodoController' from **line 8** of 'TodoModule.js'.
-- **Line 4** - example of accessing controller method 'viewFlaggedUsers' from line 21 of TodoModule.js
+- **Line 4** - example of accessing controller method `viewFlaggedUsers` from **line 21** of 'TodoModule.js'.

-The above example demonstrates how to use the Angular concept of the modal within a plugin.
-In the Todo plugin, if the user clicks the 'Flagged Users' button as defined on the fullPage, it will switch context to the page defined by the 'ui/html/flagged-template.html', and swap the AngularJS controller to 'FlaggedUserCtrl'.
-The behavior of this modal dialogue is essentially the same as the fullPage 'page.xhtml' - it accesses information via the controller, which may rely on backend Java classes to produce data.
-Notice that in order to reference the .html template for the flagged users, we use the 'PluginHelper' classes method 'getPluginFileUrl' - this allows for fetching the plugin resource via a relative path as it would appear in the .zip archive that was installed.
+This example demonstrates how to use the Angular concept of the modal within a plugin.
+In the 'Todo' plugin, if the user clicks the 'Flagged Users' button as defined on the `fullPage`, it will switch context to the page defined by the ui/`html/flagged-template.html`, and swap the AngularJS controller to `FlaggedUserCtrl`.
+The behavior of this modal dialogue is essentially the same as the `fullPage` 'page.xhtml' - it accesses information by the controller, which may rely on backend Java classes to produce data.
+Notice that to reference the .html template for the flagged users, the example uses the `PluginHelper` classes' method `getPluginFileUrl` - this allows for fetching the plugin resource by a relative path as it would display in the installed .zip archive.

-One last aspect of the `page.xhtml`, is the necessity to include reference to the JavaScript packages that will be utilized by the plugin.
-These should be referenced by the path `#{plugins.requestContextPath}/plugin/<Plugin Name>/path/to/js/files.js`.
+One last aspect to remember for the `page.xhtml` is the necessity to include references to the JavaScript packages the plugin will use.
+Use this path to reference the packages: `#{plugins.requestContextPath}/plugin/<Plugin Name>/path/to/js/files.js`.

 ```html
     <script src="#{plugins.requestContextPath}/plugin/TodoPlugin/ui/js/angular.min.js"></script>